Treasures of Northern Ethiopia

 Day 3: Awra Amba Community - Gondar

-After lunch you will arrive in Gondar and visit the castles of Emperor Fassiladas, its swimming pool, the palace of Empress Minitab, the banquet hall of Emperor Bakaffa, the church of Debre Birhan dating from the 17th century (Light of the Trinity).
+You will visit the castles of Emperor Fassiladas, its swimming pool, the palace of Empress Minitab, the banquet hall of Emperor Bakaffa, the church of Debre Birhan dating from the 17th century (Light of the Trinity).

 Night Resort in Gondar